kkruecke/cplus-documentation/notes/auto-decltype.rst

    auto&& v1{example};    // v1 is of type Example&
    auto&& v2{Example{}};  // v2 is of type Example&&

-When should you use ``auto&&``? cppreference.com's `Range-based for loop <https://en.cppreference.com/w/cpp/language/range-for>`_ explains ``auto&&`` is prefered in range-based for loop in generic code, and the ``auto&&`` discussion within the article `Auto Type Deduction in Range-Based For Loops <https://blog.petrzemek.net/2016/08/17/auto-type-deduction-in-range-based-for-loops/>`_ gives such an example:
+When should you use ``auto&&``? cppreference.com entry `Range-based for loop <https://en.cppreference.com/w/cpp/language/range-for>`_ explains ``auto&&`` is prefered in range-based for loop in generic code, and the ``auto&&`` discussion within the article `Auto Type Deduction in Range-Based For Loops <https://blog.petrzemek.net/2016/08/17/auto-type-deduction-in-range-based-for-loops/>`_ gives such an example:

 .. code-block:: cpp